Aersaud/YOLOL/Dev/Waypoint System/README.md

 There are 2 ways to install the Waypoint System.
 The Preferred Method will be a lot easier for newer people however instructions are available below if you need to install manually.

+## Installation Instructions

 ## Blueprint Install Instruction [Preferred Method]

-- I have included a blueprint for each version.
-To add the blueprint please download it and follow these simple instructions.
+**I have included a blueprint for each version.
+To add the blueprint please download from the subfolder associated with your Navigation System and follow these simple instructions below for installation.
+These blueprints have all the YOLOL Chips and Memory Chips already loaded up and ready for use.
+Simply just bolt down the racks run a power cable and put the Text Displays/Buttons in your cockpit.**

 1. Open your File Explorer and type in `%AppData%` in the bar at the top
 2. Once you are in `%AppData%` scroll down and look for `Starbase` double click the folder to enter